 This begins with checking our ideas about what constitutes “normal” flirtation.
 “The way we socialize boys and girls to think about heterosexuality and romance is already based on a paradigm of dominance,” says C.J.
 Pascoe, a sociologist at the University of Oregon who studies masculinity and gender relations and the author of Dude, You’re a Fag: Masculinity and Sexuality in High School.

-If men are naturally inclined toward aggression, it’s easy to blame women for failing to protect themselves.
 “Dominance and unequal gender relations are already embedded in the way they flirt,” Pascoe continues.
 “When I study high school students and I watch the way they flirt with each other, and this is between boys and girls, flirting looks like a boy playfully punching a girl in the stomach or a boy lifting a girl up and spinning her around while she screams, or really dramatically, an outlier, was a boy walking down the hall jabbing a girl in the crotch, saying “get raped, get raped.”
 Boys learn that they have a right to put their hands on girls; that dominating women is just what men do.
 After all, they see celebrities and public figures doing the same thing—and they’re on the screen and in the ring, performing on stage and signing papers in the White House.

 The belief that aggression and violence toward women comes to men “naturally” means that it’s easy for our culture to find excuses for men’s behavior.
 The New York Times recently spoke (paywall) with a group of mothers whose college-age sons were accused of sexual assault.
 The mothers supported US education secretary Betsy DeVos’s move to rescind Obama-era guidelines requiring colleges to take a strict stance on assault.
 Notably, they did not necessarily doubt that their sons’ accusers had suffered, but felt that their sons had acted within the bounds of acceptable behavior.